FrogIntel/frogintel/README.md

 - Keep App Free
 - Browser bookmark extension
-- Update Aptoide page
+- Put on stores
-- TBC
+- TBC, see telegram channel for more

 # App Disclaimer 📄
 - Not All Content In The App Is Correct.